 - Over 68% of Chrome traffic on both Android and Windows is now protected

 - Over 78% of Chrome traffic on both Chrome OS and Mac is now protected

 - 81 of the top 100 sites on the web use HTTPS by default…..and these numbers are growing

 5. Search Engine Optimization Boost – HTTPS can also help with SEO

-“In 2014, Google announced HTTPS as an SEO ranking signal,” say says Joshua Alexander, Sprout’s Director of Technology.
+“In 2014, Google announced HTTPS as an SEO ranking signal,” says Joshua Alexander, Sprout’s Director of Technology.
 “Since then, that signal has increased as Google pushes for a universally secure web.
 Therefore, configuring your entire website for HTTPS could provide a small SEO boost.”

 For now, users will not be blocked from accessing HTTP sites, however they will be warned.
 As of October 2018, all Chrome 70 users see the following not secure warning below.

-If your website does not meet HTTPS requirements, please click here for a free consultation.
+To learn more about meeting HTTPS requirements, please click here for a free consultation.